 Who else will be his champion?
 Who else will fight those battles for him?

-Perhaps those who have read my book and shared my journey will understand why this is so very hard for me.
+Perhaps those who have read my book and shared my journey will understand why this is so hard for me.